justarrived/just_match_api/README.md

 ## Getting started

-_Prerequisites_: Ruby 2.3 and PostgreSQL
+_Prerequisites_: Ruby 2.3 and PostgreSQL 9.3 or above.

 To setup your development environment